The Living Encyclopedia of Consciousness

 TBI & Neuroregeneration

-Multi-site trials investigating psilocybin + structured rehabilitation for post-concussive syndrome and combat TBI.
-Focus on BDNF-mediated axonal repair and cognitive rehabilitation outcomes.
+Multi-site trials pairing psilocybin with structured rehab for post-concussive syndrome and combat TBI, with an eye on BDNF-driven axonal repair and cognitive recovery.

-Veterans reporting self-treatment with ibogaine in Mexico are producing observational data strong enough to compel NIH attention.
-Placebo-controlled Phase 2 trials now entering design phase.
+Veterans who've treated themselves with ibogaine in Mexico have piled up enough observational data to get the NIH's attention.
+Placebo-controlled Phase 2 trials are now being designed.

 Active — UCSF, NYU, Johns Hopkins / 2024–2026